Youth Alchemy natural retinol alternative — bakuchiol tallow face balm by Tau Tau Skin

 • You have sensitive, reactive, eczema-prone, or rosacea-prone skin.
 Retinol's irritation potential makes it a poor fit for compromised skin barriers; bakuchiol generally is well-tolerated.

 • You tried retinol and quit.
-If you abandoned a previous routine because of redness or peeling, bakuchiol delivers similar results without the trigger.
+If you abandoned a previous routine because of redness or peeling, bakuchiol is the gentler way back in.

 • You want both AM and PM use.
 Retinol degrades in sunlight and increases photosensitivity; bakuchiol is photo-stable.

-• You're new to anti-aging skincare.
+• You're new to fine-line smoothing skincare.
 Bakuchiol is a gentler entry point and easier to layer with other actives.

 The Tau Tau Skin approach

-Tau Tau Skin's Youth Alchemy formulates bakuchiol with three complementary natural-retinol-adjacent ingredients: rosehip seed oil (rich in trans-retinoic acid, a natural form of vitamin A), pomegranate seed oil (the rare omega-5 fatty acid punicic acid, a potent antioxidant), and a base of grass-fed beef tallow — which biologically mirrors human sebum and serves as one of the most effective lipid carriers available.
+Tau Tau Skin's Youth Alchemy formulates bakuchiol with three complementary natural-retinol-adjacent ingredients: rosehip seed oil (rich in trans-retinoic acid, a natural form of vitamin A), pomegranate seed oil (the rare omega-5 fatty acid punicic acid), and a base of grass-fed beef tallow — which closely mirrors the composition of human sebum.

 Bottom line